Can Sleep Apnea Go Away?

 Other ways to deal with Sleep Apnea

 I know I get it, some of us just really hate exercising.
-Luckily for the lazier people of the world there are a couple other way to deal with sleep apnea permanently.
+Luckily, for the lazier people of the world or people with more severe cases of OSA, there are a couple other way to deal with sleep apnea permanently.

 - Positional Sleep Therapy